 - Cable faults

-At the completion of each test, LinkSprinter automatically sends your test results to the free and included Link-Live collaboration, reporting, and analysis platform.
-You now have a documented record of connectivity from each wall jack including switch slot/port/VLAN detail.
-These test results can also be e-mailed to you to be viewed on your own mobile device.
-You can reply to the e-mail or comment on your mobile device with the wall jack location or other important information that helps you to identify the complete connection path.
-You can even attach photos for each test.
-This might include an image of the wall jack or device or could be an image of the serial number or asset tag.
+After each test, LinkSprinter automatically sends your test results to the free and included Link-Live collaboration, reporting, and analysis platform.
+You now have a documented record of connectivity from each wall jack, including switch slot/port/VLAN details.
+These test results can also be e-mailed to yourself or other team members so they can be viewed from any mobile device.
+You can reply to the e-mail and add comments from your mobile device with the wall jack location or other important information that helps you to identify the complete connection path.
+You can even attach photos to each test.
+This might include an image of the wall jack, of a connected device, or a serial number or asset tag.

-Instead of guessing at the issue when the lights on the PoE device are dark, technicians can test and validate PoE before connecting phones, access points, or anything else that runs on this amazing, simple, and critical technology.
+Instead of guessing at the issue when the lights on a PoE powered device are dark, technicians can test and validate PoE before connecting phones, access points, or anything else that runs on this amazing, simple, and critical technology.

 Download our PoE Reference poster as a quick guide for powered devices.